VCDW-2025-PROG7311/MathApp/Guides/BuildingDBContext.md

 ### Adding the Connection String in Environment variables - OPTION 1 (in the code)

 1. Add the connection string for your SQL Server inside a system-wide environment variable named `Math_DB`.
+This will need some research :-)

 2. Add the following code to your Program.cs class after `builder.Services.AddControllersWithViews();`:
     ```